 Emotional intelligence has important implications for HR professionals' quality of work.
 Literature has pointed out that EQ may positively influence burnout among employees, including HR professionals.
 Scholars put forward that people with high EQ also have a better understanding of their own and feelings of people around them, understand how to control themselves and people efficiently, and respond to job demands effectively.
 A negative correlation exists between EQ and burnout syndrome.
 In addition, EQ may influence emotional labour through the surface and deep acting.
 Some empirical findings and theories support this linkage between EQ and emotional labour.
 On the other hand, spirituality has been linked to the inner strength of the individuals and influences their work behaviours.
 The relationship between spiritual intelligence (SQ) and emotional labour and burnout is still not established.

 Nevertheless, it is anecdotal that SQ may influence the burnout of HR Professionals.
 In addition, SQ may affect emotional labour.
 Literature has provided empirical evidence for the mediating role of emotional labour between the work environment and organizational outcomes such as burnout.
 Emotional labour also has the potential to mediate the relationship between individual characteristics and organizational outcomes.
 However, there is a lack of empirical support for the mediating role of emotional labour between individual differences, especially SQ and burnout.
 Emotional contagion theory serves as the underpinning theory for the proposed research.
-Figure 1 shows the graphic representations of the relationship between EO and SO and burnout (BO), with the mediating effect of emotional labour.
+Figure 1 shows the graphic representations of the relationship between EQ and SQ and Burnout (BO), with the mediating effect of emotional labour.
 Satisfied HR professionals can control their burnout, and perhaps that is the foundation of significant achievement for the organization during the post-Covid-19 pandemic.
-The multifacet views of employees' emotions and reflections on burnout in various organizations become talking points and witnessed growth.
-These revealed the significance of the concepts and a solid need for reconfirmations in different contexts over time.
-At the same time, enrich the legacy of the past precedented knowledge about burnout and its associated antecedents, challenges and solutions.
-Humans are emotional beings, and ignoring this fact at the workplace is inapt in researching management and organizational systems designed for sustainable performances.
 However, empirical research is needed to generalize the strength of the previous research and theoretical points.